baileye/azure-machine-learning-pixstor-siggraph/README.md

 ## Azure Custom Vision Service

+The custom vision service enables you to easily to add more intelligence to the standard computer vision model.

 We are going to build a classification model.
 This model will determine which class (or category if you prefer), each image belongs to.
 The classifer only return a result from the classes you pre-create and train.
 The documenation below will show you how to create a classification model and how to train it with your own images.